telerik/maui-docs/controls/entry/styling.md

 * `BorderBrush` (`Microsoft.Maui.Controls.Brush`)
 * `BorderThickness` (`Microsoft.Maui.Thickness`)

-You can apply visual States to the Entry control.
-For more details review [Entry Visual States]({%slug entry-visual-states%}) article.
+In addition to the available styling properties, you can apply specific [Visual States]({%slug entry-visual-states%}) to the Entry control.

 >tip For a runnable example demonstrating the Entry Styling options, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **Entry > Styling** category.